-TOLEDO, Ohio — Democratic Massachusetts Sen. Elizabeth Warren's stopped in Toledo Monday for a town hall that focused mainly on trade and the economy on Monday, a day before the presidential debate in Detroit.
+TOLEDO, Ohio — Democratic Massachusetts Sen. Elizabeth Warren stopped in Toledo for a town hall that focused mainly on trade and the economy on Monday, a day before the presidential debate in Detroit.

 "A way of looking at trade that will strengthen America and that's what we are going to do together," Warren said before talking about her upbringing.

 Her stop in Toledo, which is right in the middle of the rust belt where President Donald Trump won the 2016 election talking about trade and jobs, comes right on the day she released her policy on trade.